krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 # [Java][Profiling][Work in progress] Async-profiler manual by use cases

-This blog post contains examples of async-profiler usages that I have found useful in my job.
+This blog post contains examples of async-profiler usages that I have found helpful in my job.
-Some content of this post is copy-pasted from previous entries, I just wanted to avoid unnecessary jumps between articles.
+Some content of this post is copy-pasted from previous entries, as I just wanted to avoid unnecessary jumps between articles.

 The goal of that post is to give examples.
 It's not a replacement for the project [README](https://github.com/jvm-profiling-tools/async-profiler#readme){:target="_blank"}.
-I advice to read it, as is tells you how to obtain async-profiler binaries and more.
+I advise you to read it, as it tells you how to obtain async-profiler binaries and more.

 All the examples that you are going to see here are synthetic reproductions of real-world problems that I solved during my career.
-Even if some example looks like "it's too stupid to happen anywhere", well, it isn't.
+Even if some examples look like "it's too stupid to happen anywhere,” well, it isn't.

-That post will be maintained, whenever I find a new use case that I think is worth sharing I will update this post.
+That post will be maintained.
+Whenever I find a new use case that I think is worth sharing, I will update this post.

 - [Change log](#change-log)